2024 United States drone sightings: Aftermath

 In the months following the initial surge of reports, the government focused on clarifying the nature of the events and strengthening defensive capabilities.
-On January 28, 2025, the new White House Press Secretary, Karoline Leavitt, conveyed an update from President Trump regarding the drone sightings.
+On January 28, 2025, Leavitt (the new White House Press Secretary) conveyed an update from President Trump regarding the drone sightings.
 She explained that following an investigation, it was determined that the aircraft were primarily FAA-authorized research drones and those operated by hobbyists and private individuals.
 Leavitt noted that public curiosity contributed to the increase in sightings and affirmed that the drones did not represent a threat.

 During a Senate Armed Services Committee hearing in February 2025, General Gregory Guillot stated that the military detected 350 drone incursions over 100 US military bases in 2024.
 Guillot, head of NORAD and USNORTHCOM, emphasized surveillance risks and argued that existing authorities provided by Title 10 U.S. Code Section 130i should be expanded to cover all military installations and their adjacent areas.
 Guillot also requested expanding 130i authorities to permit "seamless exchange of data" on drone activity with other agencies like the DHS.

 The DoD hosted the second annual Falcon Peak counter-drone evaluation in September 2025.
 At the event, General Guillot announced a new rapid reaction force to respond to drone incursions over military bases.
 The force was developed using lessons learned from incursions over military bases, including those part of the 2024 sightings.
 Guillot stated one of the demonstrated systems, produced by Anduril and including low-collateral kinetic interceptors, would be provided to the response teams.

 Legislation related to drone management was introduced in the 119th United States Congress.
 The "DRONE Act of 2025" would allow law enforcement to use federal grants to acquire and operate drones.
 As of November 2025, this bill remains in committee and has not been signed into law.
 Separately, the "DEFENSE Act" would grant state and local law enforcement authority to counter aerial threats at major outdoor gatherings, such as sporting events.
 This bill also remains in committee as of November 2025.
 Senator Tom Cotton (who sponsored the "DEFENSE Act") successfully introduced an amendment to the 2026 National Defense Authorization Act, granting the DoD expanded authority to contend with drone threats over military installations.